 Those calling for change argue that the current system is insulting to women by implying that they will always have to rely on their ex-partner.

 However, basing any changes on the idea that men and women now automatically have equal earning power is risky.
-Official figures show that the gender pay gap is still running at 9.4% for full time jobs, while 78% of low paid jobs such as caring, leisure and other service sectors, are taken by women.
+Official figures show that the gender pay gap is still running at 9.4% for full time jobs.
+While 78% of low paid jobs such as caring, leisure and other service sectors, are generally women.

 It may then seem unfair to assume that the male and female halves of a relationship have an equal chance of becoming independent following a divorce, but this is the direction which many settlements have been moving in.